gnuunixchad/arch-install-guide/README.md

 crypthome <uuid> /root/cryptkey luks,discard
 ```

-## 1.15.1 kill no longer used key slot
+## 1.15.1 kill no longer used key slot (Optional)
+If you are re-using the existing LUKS container and have obsoleted keys:
 ```sh
 # list all key slots
 cryptsetup luksDump /dev/nvme0n1p3 | less